JiangyanYu/scRNA_workshop_2021Sep/README.md

 To follow the workshop, please:

-1) Install docker and download image first according to Install_docker
+1) Install docker and download image first according to "Install_docker".

-2) Then upload the script into rstudio.
+2) Then upload the script "scRNA_workshop.Rmd" into rstudio.